tytydraco/basil/README.md

 ## Details

-Basil parses the project `pubspec.yaml` file and looks for a top-level field named `basil`.
+Basil parses a YAML file (by default, the project `pubspec.yaml` file) and looks for a top-level field named `basil`.
 Other fields under the `basil` tag are called build types.
 Each build type must specify a field named `cmds` containing a list of shell commands.
 Build types are executed in descending order, by default.
 Build types can be also specified manually.

 ## Getting started